dso6060/jdp/README.md

 <br>

 <p>
 This project aims to make legal language accessible by connecting any webpage selection to a reliable community‑maintained <a href="https://jdc-definitions.wikibase.wiki/wiki/The_Justice_Definitions_Project">Justice Definitions Project</a>.
-Built for researchers, students, and practitioners, the extension lets you select a term on any page and instantly shows a concise definition preview sourced from the Justice Definitions Project (MediaWiki), curated and reviewed by experts.
+Built for researchers, students, and practitioners, the extension automatically shows definition previews when you select text on any webpage, sourced from the Justice Definitions Project (MediaWiki), curated and reviewed by experts.
 The goal is to provide credible, up‑to‑date explanations grounded in Indian legal context while remaining easy to consult during everyday reading.
 </p>

 <br>